 Mobile edge computing will be built into all 6G networks, whereas it must be added to existing 5G networks.
 Edge and core computing will be more integrated as part of a combined communications and computation infrastructure framework by the time 6G networks are deployed.
 This approach will provide many potential advantages as 6G technology becomes operational.
 These benefits include improved access to AI capabilities and support for sophisticated mobile devices and systems.

 6G internet is expected to launch commercially in 2030.
 The technology makes greater use of the distributed radio access network (RAN) and the terahertz (THz) spectrum to increase capacity, lower latency and improve spectrum sharing.

 While some early discussions have taken place to define the technology, 6G research and development (R&D) activities started in earnest in 2020.
 6G will require development of advanced mobile communications technologies, such as cognitive and highly secure data networks.
 It will also require the expansion of spectral bandwidth that is orders of magnitude faster than 5G.

 China has launched a 6G test satellite equipped with a terahertz system.
 Technology giants Huawei Technologies and China Global reportedly plan similar 6G satellite launches in 2021.
 Many of the problems associated with deploying millimeter wave radio for 5G must be resolved in time for network designers to address the challenges of 6G.

 It's expected that 6G wireless sensing solutions will selectively use different frequencies to measure absorption and adjust frequencies accordingly.
 This method is possible because atoms and molecules emit and absorb electromagnetic radiation at characteristic frequencies, and the emission and absorption frequencies are the same for any given substance.

-6G will have big implications for many government and industry approaches to public safety and critical asset protection such as:
+6G will have big implications for many government and industry approaches to public safety and critical asset protection, such as the following:

 - threat detection;